orgTestCodacy11KRepos110MB/repo-9517-now/README.md

 You can choose a demo dataset to get started quickly.
 The demo datasets are hosted by NOW which can be easily used to build a search application.
 There is a large variety of datasets, including images, text, and audio.

-If you would like to use your own custom data, you can choose `DocumentArray name`.
-You will be asked to provide the DocumentArray ID (or name) or URL of your dataset.
+If you would like to use your own custom data, you can choose `DocumentArray name` in the CLI dialog.
+You will be asked to provide the
+DocumentArray ID (or name) or URL of your dataset.

 ```commandline